surfman-k/100DaysOfMLCode/README.md

 Day 5: After building a model yesterday, today is time to learn about Model Validation as well as underfitting and overfitting!

 Day 6: Random Forest!
 Working with difficult decision trees.
 Also, decided to practice some tougher python algorithms on Codewars today!

+Day 7: Learning how to handle missing values using three different approaches.
+Comparing the effectiveness of these approaches on any given dataset.